scrabbletank/farhome-rules/monstroustreasure.md

 ***Bite.*** *Melee Attack:* 5 AP, 2/0/3/0/0</br>On hit deals 1/1 in piercing damage.

-***Leap.*** *Maneuver*, *Melee Attack:* 7 AP, Range 2, 2/0/4/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to the target creature.
+***Leap.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 2/0/4/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to the target creature.
 The creature makes a Defense or Dexterity save, taking 1/1 in piercing damage on fail, being knocked prone on a critical.
 ___

 As you can see there is quite a bit going on here.
 The statblock is broken down into 4 parts.
 The first are the monsters general stats.
 Here you will find: